whoward/docs/docs/tutorials/js-unit-testing.md

 ## Conclusion

 You can take the Karma config files resulting from this tutorial and add them to your project, you will simply need to modify the `src` and `test` config properties to point at your files.
 If you are using grunt or gulp you can also use the the [grunt plugin](https://github.com/karma-runner/grunt-karma) or [gulp integration](https://github.com/karma-runner/gulp-karma).
+Happy testing!